jdart1/arasan-chess/README.md

 hash size and thread count are set in the interface.
 But the -H and -c switches, if specified on the arasanx command line, take precedence over those passed to Arasan via a GUI.

+If the word "bench" is specified on the command line, then Arasan will run the bench command (for performance reporting) and then exit.

 ## Option file (arasan.rc)